 All 6th grade students will work together to build and maintain a monarch butterfly garden across disciplines.
 Students will plan the landscape of the garden, research how to care for the butterflies and plants, and communicate with students in Mexico to discuss the migration of the butterflies.
 The entire community will be able to use and enjoy the garden on an ongoing basis.

 A local professional Beijing Opera performance group will come to Bullis during the Chinese New Year of 2018 to showcase their unique form of opera, which combines music, vocal performance, mime, dance, and acrobatics.
 The performance will be viewed by Chinese language students in MS and US, possibly 4th and 5th graders and some visual & performing art students.

 Journalist Peter Adams, senior vice president of the News Literacy Project, a nonpartisan national education nonprofit organization, will visit Bullis for two days.
 He will present to Upper School students during Enrichment, focusing on evaluating news media.
 He will also visit classes in multiple disciplines conducting workshops that give hands-on experience evaluating news articles, videos, and images.

 Dr. James Golden, director of education at the Mark Twain House and Museum will speak to 11th grade students about the history of race relations in the United States and how The Adventures of Huckleberry Finn can be a catalyst for positive social change.

-Humanities and Global Capstone students will bring Insight, a student-led publication about issues of diversity and culture identity, to Bullis.
+Humanities and Global Capstone students publish Insight, a student-led publication about issues of diversity and culture identity, to Bullis.
 The magazine has been published at Sidwell Friends School for several years.
 A second issue of the magazine during the year would contain contributions from the greater Upper School community.